bentormey/bitcoin/metcalfe.md

 - __Sarnoff's law__, which values the network proportionally to the number of users (the number of vertices in the graph) and therefore O(N).
 - __Reed's law__, which proposes that the value of the network is proportional to the number of possible "subgroups" of users, which is O(2^N).

-They're all getting the same thing, which is that the value of the network is something to do with the degree of connectedness.
+They're all getting the same thing, which is that the value of the network is something to do with the connectedness.

 The degree of a vertex is the number of edges joining that vertex to other vertices in the graph.
 That's one way to think about connectedness.